Dave1001/OpenSprinkler-Arduino/README.md

 	- the number of discrete pins that are mapped to standard stations is pre-defined as 24 (this is a nice fit for the Arduino ATMEGA2560 hardware, but there are a couple more spare pins if you really need them).
 	- You'll need to edit "OpenSprinkler_Arduino_Pins.h" if you want more - make sure they're in multiples of 8

-- Hardware Version is preset to 2.3
+- Hardware Version is preset to OpenSprinkler 2.3:
-	- this allows you 'Advanced' settings and to use couple of GPIO pins if you wish (use at own risk).
+	- this allows you 'Advanced' settings and to use couple of GPIO pins if you wish.
-	- Pins D18 and D19 should work OK - others are not mapped.
+	- Pins D18 and D19 should work OK - others are not mapped (note you'd need to update the UI main.js also if you want to use different pins)

 - ICMP Library
 	- if you use the source library, it may need an include guard on ICMPPing.h (duh)